zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

  Chris says, “You could go to a community college an d transfer to a four-year university after two years.
 Community college tuiti on is much lower.”
 A “community college” – what we used to call a “junio r college” in most states – is a college that usually has only two years of schoolin g available.
 Many times community colleges will offer what’s called an “AA”  or an “Associate of Arts” degree or an “AS” – an “Associate of Science” degre e.
 These are usually for specific kinds of jobs or things that don’t require  a four-year university degree, a bachelor’s degree.

 Sometimes people will study at community colleges to do all of their general education requirements before transferring or movin g from the community college to a four-year college or university where they get their bachelor’s degree.
-This is very common in California because t he tuition at community colleges is cheaper than the tuition at four-year u niversities, or universities that give bachelor’s degrees.
+This is very common in California because the tuition at community colleges is cheaper than the tuition at four-year u niversities, or universities that give bachelor’s degrees.

 It’s quite common here in Los Angeles, for example,  for international students to come over and study at a community college such as Santa Monica College, which is close to where I live, and then after two years, after taking their general classes and improving their English, they transfer to either USC (University of Southern California) or UCLA (the University of Cal ifornia, Los Angeles) or another university here in California.